tom-foster-wcc/highways-deep-learning/README.md

 139.59GB on disk, 391,902 frames.

 By week 3 (16 August 2018) - have it so that I've done chapter 5 of the book and trained using ImageNet minimum.
+By week 4 (23 August 2018) - write an annotation file that can be read by the pretrained model.
+Currently convert pascal/voc to the format acceptable write small program to convert.

+* Images classified into 4 sign types currently
+    * speed sign
+    * stop sign
+    * no entry sign
+    * sharp deviation of route sign

 * Read up on YOLO and ImageNet models so that I can use a pretrained convnet.
 * The purpose of this is to do object detection ran than image classification (therefore it is worth doing focusing on detecting objects.)